 Subjective vs. Objective

 Most “experts” agree that the mind is basically divided into two parts, This Duelists approach see the mind having an unconscious subjective side and a conscious objective side.
 Now to complicate this debate physicists have come to believe that the Universe, matter as we know it, is really just energy, each element vibrating at different frequencies, these vibrations are received in the Mind thru neutral receptors and arranged into intelligent formations.
 These formations are our perceptions and they are stored in the mind.
 These perceptions are stored in the mind first in the part of the mind concerned with the now( the conscious side) and later moved to (the unconscious side) that is concerned with the past.

-The experts theorize that the unconscious part of the mind takes up 87% of available capacity.
-What’s interesting about this subjective part of the mind is that it’s not interested if a thought is true or false, it’s just there.
-The conscious side of the mind the objective side being a lot smaller doesn’t have the room to store all this information. so once a thought is perceived in the conscious mind it goes through a process of reticular activation, where the mind works 24/7 looking for examples to either support or deny the validity of the thought.
+The experts theorize that the unconscious part of the mind takes up 87% of the available capacity.
+What’s interesting about this subjective part of the mind is that it’s not interesting if a thought is true or false, it’s just there.
+The conscious side of the mind the objective side is a lot smaller and doesn’t have the room to store all this information. so once thought is perceived in the conscious mind it goes through a process of reticular activation, where the mind works 24/7 looking for examples to either support or deny the validity of the thought.
 Depending on the input it forms patterns of formation which in turn become habits and beliefs and eventually they are moved to the unconscious to make room for things in the now.
-Once a habit or belief is moved to the subjective side of the mind it’s no longer concerned if it’s true of false it just is.
+Once a habit or belief is moved to the subjective side of the mind, it’s no longer concerned if it’s true or false it just is.

 How Beliefs are Formed